Your Feedback

 The inflation rate indicator, however, demonstrates a result slightly below the world average.

 Since the early 1990s, the country has experienced a steady growth in GDP at purchasing power parity, both in general and per capita [4,5].
-GDP at purchasing power parity increased from $513 billion in 2015 to $557.1 billion (36th in the world) in 2020 2017 [3].
-The country’s GDP at purchasing power parity per capita is somewhat higher (31st in 2020), and has also been demonstrating positive dynamics: from $46 600 in 2017 to $48 200 in 2020 [3].
-The inflation rate grew from 2.1% in 2017 to 1.4% in 2019; Belgium ranks 82nd out of 227 countries for this indicator from a smaller to a larger value, which however, does not always unambiguously characterize the state of the economy [3].
+GDP at purchasing power parity increased from $557.1 billion (36th in the world) in 2020 to $751.592 billion in 2023 [3].
+The country’s GDP at purchasing power parity per capita is somewhat higher (26th in 2023), and has also been demonstrating positive dynamics: from $48 200 in 2020 to $63,600 in 2023 [3].
+The inflation rate grew from 2.44% in 2021 to 4.05% in 2023; Belgium ranks 81st out of 220 countries for this indicator from a smaller to a larger value, which however, does not always unambiguously characterize the state of the economy [3].

-According to The Global Competitiveness Report 2019, presented by the World Economic Forum, Belgium ranks 22nd out of a total of 141 countries considered; behind the Netherlands and Luxemburg, but ahead of France.
-This rating reflects the effectiveness of the use of the country’s own resources for sustainable development.
+High-technology exports in 2021 was 21% of manufactured exports.
+The Global Competitiveness Report reflects the effectiveness of the use of the country’s own resources for sustainable development.
 In addition to a number of economic indicators this index also takes into account such variables as education, health, level of innovation, etc.

 Energy Resources

-In Belgium, there are practically no significant fossil fuel reserves.
-According to U.S. Energy Information Administration, primary energy production in Belgium accounts for 25.64% of total energy consumption in 2021 (Fig. 5).
+In Belgium, there are practically no significant oil and gas reserves.
+According to the latest data from the source [14], coal reserves were 4,519 million short tons in 2022.
+Primary energy production in Belgium accounts for 22.97% of total energy consumption in 2022 (Fig. 5).

 Table 1.
 Renewable energy resources of Belgium